jye6013/WorldWeather/README.md

 # WorldWeather
-A web app that utilizes current weather data from OpenWeather API.
+A web app that collects current weather data from OpenWeather API utilizing `Flask`.